danube-messaging/danube_docs/docs/getting_started/Danube_on_vms.md

 ## Prerequisites

-1. **ETCD**: Follow the [ETCD installation instructions](https://etcd.io/docs/v3.5/install/) to set up ETCD on a VM or bare metal server.
+**ETCD**: Follow the [ETCD installation instructions](https://etcd.io/docs/v3.5/install/) to set up ETCD on a VM or bare metal server.

-2. **Number of VMs**: You need at least 4 Linux machines or VMs:
+**Number of VMs**: Recommended 4 Linux machines or VMs:

-   - or more VMs for running ETCD
+* One or more VMs for running ETCD
-   - VMs for running Danube brokers
+* 3 VMs for running Danube brokers

 ## Installation Steps